Reflections on nearly 50 years of owning a 1969 Lotus Elan SE

 I followed my traditional practice: I washed and waxed her, changed the oil and filter, poured small amounts of oil into the top of each cylinder.
 But this time I also drained the gas tank and removed the battery and pumped the tire pressure way up.
 The final step before putting it under a cover was to liberally spray 303 UV Protection on all rubber and vinyl areas and spray all metal parts with WD-40 along with another water displacement product I like, Bombardier Lube.

 Inspired by Jay Leno’s purchase of and complete rebuild of a 1969 Lotus Elan, in early 2013 I committed to completely restoring my Elan while making some appropriate modifications to improve reliability and safety.
 To undertake a project like this you need the space, the time and the funds.
 I had all three.
 The only thing I was missing was the expert, and I found that in Brian Buckland in the UK.
 Buckland is the undisputed authority on the Lotus Elan and his book on rebuilding Elan’s is the Bible of every Lotus enthusiast.
-Buckland came to the US to supervise the work personally as well as staying in constant contact via Email and Skype.
+It was after Buckland’s first visit that the decision was made to attempt to build the best Lotus Elan on the planet, to make it perfect.
+Buckland made two more trips to the US to supervise the work and to undertake some of the more tricky bits personally as well as staying in constant contact via Email and Skype thoughout the process.

 IMPORTANT THANK YOUS